mxmouse/cli_kungfu/README.md

 |C shell (csh) | /bin/csh | #| % |
 |Korn shell (ksh) | /bin/ksh| #| $|
 |Z Shell (zsh) | /bin/zsh | <hostname># | <hostname>% |

+### What does it mean to have root?
+- Root is omnipotent with unrestricted access to all commands, files, directories and resources
+- Root is the actual name of an admin account. 'sudo' is a command which allows ordinary users to perform admin tasks
+- When one has root within a system, they have access to the entire system.
+Therefore, among a certain crowd, gaining root is seen as the ultimate end game.
+As this is also where the most sensitive information can be modified.

 ## What is the command line?
 A user interface that's navigated by typing commands at prompts, instead of using a mouse.
 (I stole this definition from duck duck go)